Houdini 20.5 Nodes Copernicus nodes

 pos

-An RGB layer for the position of each pixel to evaluate the noise at.
+An optional layer to use for the position of each pixel at which to evaluate the noise.

 Outputs